Stp155906/Stp155906/README.md

 ## 🌙 Hi, I'm Shantalia

-- 🌱 Former Fellow at JPL NASA Earth System Teleconnections.
+- 🌱 Former Intern Fellow at JPL NASA Earth System Teleconnections.
 Focused on Natural Language Processing and Deep Learning.

 - ⚡ Passionate Full Stack Developer, specializing in AI and UX Design.
 Advocate for women in tech. 🚺